dougeby/IntuneDocs/intune-user-help/power-saving-mode-android.md

 ## OnePlus devices

 Another example of a different way to locate these settings is through searching in the system settings.
-For example, on the OnePlus 3, you would follow these steps:
+For example, on a OnePlus 3 with Android 7.1.1, you would follow these steps:

 1. Open **System Settings**.
 2. Tap the **Search** button.
 This looks like a magnifying glass at the top right of the screen.